Motion for leave to bring in a Bill (Standing Order No. 23)

 We need to know how many people have been defrauded of their feed-in tariff.
 In answer to a parliamentary question from me, the Government confirmed that they do not have that information on whose tariffs have been transferred to a third party.
 It is vital to find that out and to find ways to prevent Skillen from continuing to profit from such fraudulent transfers.
 It is undisputable that people did not realise that they were assigning their tariffs over to his other company.
 Worse, many people claim that their signatures were forged.
 The UK Government need to get a handle on that and to ensure that victims get ownership of the tariffs.

 The Government might argue that an appeal process is in place, but that is inadequate.
 People need to know that they have been ripped off.
-They then need to set that out to the Green Deal Finance Company, which might make an offer.
-That is associated with a non-disclosure agreement, which smacks of divide and conquer.
+They then need to set that out to the Green Deal Finance Company, which might make an offer which is associated with a non-disclosure agreement, which smacks of divide and conquer.
 Worse, many of those people will not be in a position to assess the merits of an offer made to them, and they will feel further stressed by the whole situation.

 Sure, if people are not satisfied, they can appeal to the BEIS Secretary, but that process is so tortuous.
 The last data I had stated that the Department had only made decisions on two out of 79 appeals and well over half of those had been in the system for nine months or more.
 That shows the limbo that people are left in.
 It has taken 15 months for my constituent Irene Harris to receive an offer, one fewer than for the original made by the Green Deal Finance Company.
 Where does that leave her?
 It is further proof that greater transparency is needed.